Senior heart health tips

 - Dr. Karen Whitehorn 1heart health presentation at Villas of Hollybrook in Rantoul, IL

 The National Institute on Aging says people age 65 and older are at a higher risk for heart attack, stroke, coronary artery disease and heart failure.
-February – American Heart Month - is the perfect time for people 65+ and their caregivers to arm themselves with the information and supplies needed to keep their heart healthy.
+The last Wednesday in May is National Senior Health & Fitness Day.
+It's the perfect time for people 65+ and their caregivers to arm themselves with the information and supplies needed to keep their heart healthy.